A5 road (Northern Ireland): A5 Western Transport Corridor

 In October 2006 senior Irish Government sources confirmed that the forthcoming National Development Plan for the years 2007 to 2013 would include plans to offer co-funding for a series of infrastructure projects in Northern Ireland.
 The funding was accepted and in November 2007 the Northern Ireland Department for Regional Development announced that a route selection study had begun to upgrade the entire A5 route to dual-carriageway from the N2 at the Irish border near Aughnacloy, to Derry.

 Then it was decided that instead of upgrading the current road, a 58 mi new dual carriageway would be built.
 The project is called the A5 Western Transport Corridor, abbreviated to A5WTC.

 It was suggested that the new road would reduce journey times from Derry and Northern Donegal to Dublin by 20 minutes.
 In 2007 the cost was estimated at £560 million.
 This estimate was revised upwards to £650–850 million in November 2008, £844 in August 2009 and then reached £1.049 billion in October 2016.
 This will be both the longest and most expensive single road scheme ever undertaken in Northern Ireland.

 The Republic of Ireland was meant to contribute €460 million of the cost.
 However, in May 2011 the Republic's Taoiseach Enda Kenny called for the project to "look at making savings".
 And in November 2011 the Republic announced that it could not make its £400 million contribution to the project.
+In 2024 the Irish Government confirmed funding worth €800 million (£685 million) for cross-border projects, including €600m for the A5.